logo

 Melancholygirl

 By encouraging owners to consider how their dogs perceive interactions, conflicts can be reduced.
-Goodall emphasizes that teaching compassion towards animals enhances overall community dynamics, creating a more supportive environment for both pets and their owners.
+Teaching compassion towards animals enhances overall community dynamics, creating a more supportive environment for both pets and their owners.

 It’s a public area.